rfalford12/Implicit-Membrane-Energy-Function-Benchmark/README.md

 ```
 TODO: Include prerequisite of KinkFinder for helix kink calculations
+Also include information about cluser ties for bigger tests (no laptop state)
 ```

 Finally, the analysis code requires R version 3.0 or greater.
 You can download R here: https://www.r-project.org/.